imsiddhant07/GSoC21-blog/BackTranslation.md

 The M20 performed very well, but it has high chances a few test samples were already seen by it during its training.

-Thus to find a minimum number (a theshold) for occurences plotted the predicted sentences
+Thus to find a minimum number (a threshold) for occurences plotted the predicted sentences

 Sentence : 'does the gösebek flow into into lake'
 ![ plots](/assets/min1.png)